Pendeford: Playgrounds

 In Pendeford there are a number of small children's playgrounds, the oldest being the one at the end of Howland Close near to the Mirage Youth Centre.
 This park is known to many as the spider park as it has a large metal spider that is a climbing frame.

 Work started, in January 2009, on the green in front of the Haymarket/Dovecote/Church creating a New Playground for kids including swings, slide, sunken stepping logs.
 Along with various benches for local residents.
 It was completed finished in March 2009 and is opposite Dovecotes Primary School.

 A playground/park used to exist on a field alongside The Droveway, at the back of Clewley Drive, though this was dismantled c.
 2000.

 In 2005 a new playground was opened in Pendeford Square\Piazza as part of the redevelopment work that took place for St Paul's Church and The Oasis Café.
 The playground backs on to Pendeford Health Centre.

 Mirage Youth Centre

 Also in Howland Close is The Mirage Youth Centre (Mirage).
 The Mirage opened in 1992 and has been helping develop young people in Pendeford since then.
 The Mirage Youth Centre is due to close during 2013 as the youth provision will be moved in the new Pendeford Library, Youth and Community Centre which is being created.
 Details on the Mirage can be found here.

 Pendeford Youth Club

-Like the Mirage, there is also Pendeford Youth Club.
-However this is not based in Pendeford.
-It is located within the ground of Pendeford Business and Enterprise College in Fordhouses.
-This is how the youth club has gained its name.
-Details of Pendeford Youth Club can be found here.
+Like the Mirage, there was also Pendeford Youth Club.
+However this was not based in Pendeford.
+It was located within the ground of Pendeford Business and Enterprise College in Fordhouses.
+This was how the youth club gained its name.
 Pendeford Youth Club no longer exists, however the building is being used as part of the North East Wolverhampton Academy called the Whitehouse which is used for students who need to be away from lessons.